dschnelldavis/angular2-json-schema-form/README.md

 For more control over your form, you may provide these additional inputs:

-  * `layout` with a custom form layout (see Angular Schema Form's [form definitions](https://github.com/json-schema-form/angular-schema-form/blob/master/docs/index.md#form-definitions) for information about how to construct a form layout)
+  * `layout` - array with a custom form layout (see Angular Schema Form's [form definitions](https://github.com/json-schema-form/angular-schema-form/blob/master/docs/index.md#form-definitions) for information about how to construct a form layout)
-  * `data` to populate the form with default or previously submitted values
+  * `data` - object to populate the form with default or previously submitted values
-  * `options` to set any global options for the form
+  * `options` - object to set any global options for the form
   * `widgets` to add custom widgets
-  * `framework` to set which framework to use
+  * `framework` - string or object to set which framework to use set to 'material-design' (the default), 'bootstrap-3', 'no-framework', or pass in your own custom framework object

 If you want more detailed output, you may provide additional functions for `onChanges` to read the values in real time as the form is being filled out, and you may implement your own custom validation indicators from the boolean `isValid` or the detailed `validationErrors` outputs.